Douglas has a master's degree in literature and likes to write about what he reads.

 Her most famous poem, 'Casabianca', shows these last themes exceptionally well.
 It depicts the story of the young son of captain Casabianca, who heroically remained on his post, while the ship burned and sank around him, a scene from the battle of the Nile.
 It starts with one of Hemans' most famous lines: 'The boy stood on the burning deck.'

-11. Max Beerbohm, Zuleika Dobson
+11. Max Beerbohm: Zuleika Dobson

 Maximilian 'Max' Beerbohm (1872 – 1956) is primarily known as an essayist and caricaturist.
 He was a regular in the literary circles of his time, however, and was friends with, among others, Oscar Wilde and Aubrey Beardsley.
 He had a witty personality and was generally loved.
 George Bernard Shaw even called him the 'incomparable Max'.
 Later on, his wit gave him a spot as a commentator on the early BBC.

 Among his fiction, Zuleika Dobson is his only novel and most enduring work.
 Zuleika is a satire on the precociousness of Oxford society.
-In the story, the all-male body of students all start to fall in love with a femme fatale named Zuleika who has entered their vicinities.
+In the story, the all-male body of students all starts to fall in love with a femme fatale named Zuleika who has entered their vicinities.
 Soon they all pledge to kill themselves for her, with Zuleika not completely opposed to the idea herself, as the idea strokes her ego.

-12. Frederick Marryat, Mr. Midschipman Easy
+12. Frederick Marryat: Mr. Midshipman Easy

-One of his most well-known nautical novels is Mr. Mischipman Easy.
+One of his most well-known nautical novels is Mr. Midshipman Easy.
 The story in this book is semi-autobiographical, as it also deals with a young man from a good background who starts a career on a ship.
 The running motive throughout the plot is more philosophical, though, and geared towards disproving ideas like 'everyone is equal' and 'all property should be commonly shared' with realistic scenarios.
 Indeed, These ideas, coming from the protagonist's father, spur the main character on to try his hand at being a sailor and get overturned through experience onboard.

 13. T.H.
-White, The Once and Future King
+White: The Once and Future King

 As writers like J.K Rowling and Neil Gaiman have let us know, much of modern fantasy is indebted to T.H.
 White (1906 – 1964), even though he is not as well known as, for instance, Tolkien or C.S.
 Lewis.
 White had a knack for writing charming stories full of wonder that were comical at nobody's expense.
 He can, arguably, also be called the progenitor of the modern craze for reworking old classics.
 In Mistress Masham's Repose, he works with the Lilliputians from Gulliver's Travels, but most famously, he reworked the legend of King Arthur in his magnum opus, The Once and Future King.